Solid Tech Radius audiorack with Artesania and Finite Elemente Footers

 Artesania Prestige Decoupling Discs – with Neoprene discs

 Upping the game using the next level up Decoupling Discs from Artesania, the Prestige Decoupling Discs, made for an interesting alternative.
-Less extremely smooth and relaxed, now with a more articulate midrange and faster bass transients and an overall better balanced sound.
-On many aspects this is an audiophile step up from the Improved discs, even if the latter are somehow still seductive and could well be the answer to prayers in systems that verge on the clinical side.
-Still, the rubbery Neoprene discs however make for an interesting experience: open, neutral and articulate in the midrange and treble; slower, thicker and fatter in the bass.
-Overall they may not be attributing to the neutrality of the sound but they sure were likeable.
-In spite of better articulation and perceived low level detailing, this combination does not however offer the coherence and sense of one-ness of the Improved Discs.
+Less extremely smooth and relaxed, now with a more articulate midrange and faster bass transients and an overall better-balanced sound.
+On many aspects, this is an audiophile step up from the Improved discs, even if the latter are somehow still seductive and could well be the answer to prayers in systems that verge on the clinical side.
+Still, the rubbery Neoprene discs, however, make for an interesting experience: open, neutral and articulate in the midrange and treble; slower, thicker and fatter in the bass.
+Overall they may not be attributing to the neutrality of the sound but they sure were likable.
+In spite of better articulation and perceived low level detailing, this combination does not, however, offer the coherence and sense of oneness of the Improved Discs.
 It’s as if I can hear the effects of both the metal and the neoprene, and they’re not gelling 100%.

-Above: White damping discs for use with the Artesania Prestige Decoupling Discs (both flavours are included in the delivery)
+Above: White damping discs for use with the Artesania Prestige Decoupling Discs (both flavors are included in the delivery)

 Artesania Prestige Decoupling Discs – with white plastic discs

 The material for these white discs is not specified, but they look very much like the Nylon damping columns used in the Exoteryc racks, so I’ll assume the discs are Nylon, too.
 These white discs are supplied together with the aforementioned black Neoprene discs, as Artesania thoughtfully tries to cater to various listening room circumstances.

 Above: Artesania Prestige Decoupling Discs with white Nylon damping discs.
 The metal discs can also be fitted with black Neoprene damping discs.